josylad/Josylad/README.md

 ### Hi there 👋
+* I am Joseph Adediji

+- 🔭 I’m currently working on [InternPlug](https://www.internplug.com) which is an Internship Recruitment Platform
+- 🌱 I’m currently learning Python, Django & Machine Learning.
+- 👯 I’m looking to collaborate on Interesting Projects that will make people and communities better.
+- 📫 How to reach me: hello[@]josephadediji.com or @Josylad on Twitter, FB and IG
+- ⚡ Fun fact: ...loading....

 <!--
 **josylad/Josylad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.